mikesamuel/unduck/README.md

 ```

 Duck property descriptors can also specify:
-*  Whether to recursively autoduck the property value if an object.
+*  Whether to recursively unduck the property value if it is an object.
    Defaults to true.
 *  A custom value converter which takes `(value, notApplicable)` and
    returns `notApplicable` to indicate that the type is not applicable.